DBraun/TD-Faust/README.md

 and any other files which are sibling to FAUST.tox

-Now copy `FAUST.tox` into your new project, probably near the root.
-It acts as a [Global OP Shortcut](https://docs.derivative.ca/Global_OP_Shortcut).
+Now copy `FAUST.tox` into your new TouchDesigner project, probably near the root. `FAUST.tox` acts as a [Global OP Shortcut](https://docs.derivative.ca/Global_OP_Shortcut).
 Next, copy `main_faust_base.tox` into the project and use it in a way similar to how it's used in `TD-Faust.toe`.

 ## Licenses / Thank You